I used to love those long copy Leagas Delaney ads.

 Tonally, if are going to tell the English public that this is theirs, perhaps we should talk like them rather than plummy accented types who ran it.

-But first we needed headlines to lead on.
+But first we needed to produce a raft of small space ads.

-Note that wavy line thing at the bottom, it was a kind of place holder for a bit of nice looking typographic ornamentation, to make the ads look sophisticated.
+Note that ornate, wiggly line thing at the bottom, it was a kind of place holder for a bit of nice looking typographic ornamentation, to make the ads look sophisticated.

 English Heritage bought the campaign.